Ameba ARDUINO: Getting Started with AMB82 MINI (RTL8735B)

 The Arduino IDE will compile first then upload.
 Users are required to enter the upload mode of the board.
 To enter upload mode, first press and hold the UART_DOWNLOAD button, then press and release the RESET button, lastly release the UART_DOWNLOAD button.
-There is a 5-seconds count down set as a reminder to enter the upload mode.

 When upload completed, the “Done uploading” message is printed.

 In each example, Arduino not only provides sample code, but also detailed documentation, including wiring diagram, sample code explanation, technical details, …etc. Please refer the detailed information of the Blink example: